Zephirus2/waybar_auto_hide/README.md

 A lightweight utility that automatically shows/hides Waybar in Hyprland based on cursor position and window state.
 It will hide waybar when no window is opened in the current workspace, and will temporarly make it visible when the cursor is placed at the top of the screen.

+## Features
+- Automatically hides Waybar when no window is open in the current workspace.
+- Temporarily shows Waybar when the cursor is placed at the top of the screen.
+- Hides Waybar again as soon as the cursor moves away.
+- Supports multi-monitor setups
+- Works out of the box with no additional dependencies.

 ## Installation

 1. **Build the binary:**